josephdwebb/josephdwebb.github.io/general/_posts/2023-10-10-welcome-to-the-wildlife-pathogens-lab.md

 {:.scroll-table}

 ## My Goals in Lab
 As an Honors Undergraduate Researcher at the University of Vermont Honors College, I have devoted my last year of my undergraduate education to the research of tick pathogen pravalence.
-My tentative goals over the 2023-2024 year are as follows:
+My tentative goals over the 2023-2024 academic year are as follows:

+1. Analyze New England Forest Temperature & Precipitation to PCA Linear Regressions
-1. Systematically Collect ~500 Black-Legged Ticks from New England Forests.
+1. Systematically Collect ~500 Black-Legged Ticks from Targetted Sites at Quarterile Ranges.
-1. Extract and Perform PCR Analysis on All Samples.
+1. Extract and Perform PCR Analysis on All Samples
 1. Measure Prevalence of *Borrelia burgdorferi*, *Babesia microti*, and *Anaplasma phagocytophilum* at Sites.
 1. Create Yearly Model That Relates Pathogen Prevalence to Climate Change Predictions.

+*PCR Extractions will be stored in the University of Vermont collection of biological research for future research.*

 ## Read the Most Recent Lab News
 Interested to see what else we are up to?
-The official lab website can be found at https://wildlifepathogens.org/.
+The official lab website can be found [here](https://wildlifepathogens.org/).

 ## Definitions
 Reservoir Hosts